Most practices are unclear about how our search marketing for accountants service determines the success, or failure, of a blog.

 Correct use of headings and links

 We follow two very basic rules of thumb when writing blogs for our non-SEO clients.
-One) to provide internal and external links.
-Two) to format the headings as they are designed to be used.
+First, to provide internal and external links.
+Secondly, to format the headings as they are designed to be used.

 The internal link usually takes the reader to a relevant service page with the intention of keeping them on the site for longer.
 The goal, as ever, is to lead them through to the contact page.
 External links can be for anything, from a piece of research to an upcoming event.